 5. Get a good camera and take photos!

 When I started this blog, I had so many stories I wanted to share and was so disappointed that I didn’t have the photos to go along with them.
 Weird as it may seem, I actually spent most of my time backpacking South America without a camera, as I thought I could just collect the memories ‘in my head’.
 Silly fool.
 Now I make sure to take photos of everything, and am excited to look back on them all when I’m an old man in a wheelchair.
+Do yourself a favour and take as many photos as you can!
+And make sure you get a lot of good ones of yourself in all those amazing destinations.
+If you want to learn how to take amazing photos of yourself while travelling, check out my guide here.

 6. Don’t forget the people back home